DennisOrszulak/DSA-Notes/README.md

 ## Trees

 A tree is a data structure that simulates a hierarchal structure (like a tree with a root, some branches, and leaves).
 It’s made out of a collection of nodes that save some data to keep track of its children nodes.
 The top-most node (the only node that has no parent node) is called the root and it’s the start of the tree.
 A node that has no children is a leaf.
 There are different type of trees that have their own unique rules.
+A tree can be perfectly balanced (every level of the tree is symmetrical and filled with nodes, but this is rare), balanced (every level is filled except for the bottom level), and unbalanced (multiple levels are not symmetric).

 **Iterating Through Trees**